KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

 The code is currently split up into the following main sections

-- `layers/shader_instruction.cpp`
+- `layers/spirv/*`
+    - SPIR-V specific logic, contains no Vulkan or layer concepts at all.
-    - This contains information about each SPIR-V instruction.
+    - Useful for handling the definition of each SPIR-V instruction.
 - `layers/shader_module.cpp`
     - This contains information about the `VkShaderModule` object
 - `layers/shader_validation.cpp`